 After these questions are answered, your buyer’s agent should determine what you are looking for in your ideal neighborhood.
 Do you prefer an urban, suburban, or rural neighborhood?
-Are you looking for a neighborhood that is family-friendly with a great school district or are you interested in a neighborhood filled with young professionals and a great nightlife?
+Are you looking for a neighborhood that is family-friendly with a great school district or are you interested in a neighborhood filled with young professionals and great nightlife?

 Now that your agent has an idea for your budget and preferences, they will search for available inventory using a system called the Multiple Listing Service or MLS.
 This system will allow your agent to see all of the available listings currently on the market and help them filter listings that meet your criteria.
 Your agent will then send you a list of between 10-20 listings that meet most of your preferences.
 When you review the list of homes, you should keep track of which ones you would like to tour and let your agent know so that they can set up a private showing on your behalf.

-Step 3: Scheduling private showings
+Schedule private showings

 Your agent will then accompany you to each private showing and as you are touring the property, a good agent will point out small details you should take note of such as the condition of the HVAC.
 A good agent will also help you make the right decision.
-For example, if you have a dog and one of your ‘must-haves’ is a fenced in yard, don’t get discouraged if a particular home’s yard does not have a fence.
+For example, if you have a dog and one of your ‘must-haves’ is a fenced-in yard, don’t get discouraged if a particular home’s yard does not have a fence.
 Perhaps the home meets all of your other criteria and at the end of the day, adding a fence is a fairly straightforward and inexpensive upgrade you can make if you decide to purchase the home.

 At this point you’ve found a home that you love!
 How do you know what price you should offer the seller?
 What if there are other buyers interested in the property?
 This is where using a buyer’s agent becomes extremely important.
 Your agent should first determine what a fair price for the property is, independent of the current list price.
 They should use recent sales in the neighborhood and choose comparable homes with similar features and characteristics at which point they should determine the average price per square foot of those homes.
 Making a good offer goes beyond the offer price.
 Are you offering to pay cash or will there be a financing contingency?
 Do you include a contingency stating that you must sell your current home first?
 How are you going to split the closing costs?

-Step 5: Navigating the closing process
+Navigate the closing process